mbheinen/bpa-ipf-tsp/docs/basic/process_scenarios.rst

 .. image:: ../img/Reducing_a_Network.png

-For static reduction, you can use the IPFCUT program.
+For static reduction, you can use the ``ipfcut`` program.
 It is described in ??.

 Simulating Outages
 ==================